lagden/cmd/git.md

 	# Clone a repository including all submodules
 	c = clone --recursive

+	# Commit all changes
+	ca = !git add -A && git commit -av

 	# Switch to a branch, creating it if necessary
 	go = "!f() { git checkout -b \"$1\" 2> /dev/null || git checkout \"$1\"; }; f"